Assisted Living

 • Caregiver training

-Home Improvement and Structural Alterations (HISA) program
+Home Improvements/Structural Alterations (HISA) program

 The following are some examples of home modifications covered by HISA funds:[11]